songlinxu/Eyerofeedback/readme.md

-# Tactile Bodily Gaze Map Redirects User Attention
+# Tactile Bodily Gaze Map Could Regulate Human Attention

 This code is used to replicate the results, analysis and figures in the paper named "Tactile Bodily Gaze Map Redirects User Attention".
 For arXiv version of this paper, see here.